lehmanclass/webprogramming/project_three/README.md

 Extra Credit:
- - Added some CSS to some components by changing the font styles, sizes and and colors.
+ - Added some CSS to some components by changing the font styles, sizes and colors.

 ---------------------------------------------------